José Gregorio Monagas

-José Gregorio Monagas (4 May 1795 – 15 July 1858) was the president of Venezuela 1851–1855 and brother of José Tadeo Monagas.
+José Gregorio Monagas (4 May 1795 – 15 July 1858) was the president of Venezuela from 1851 to 1855, and brother of José Tadeo Monagas.

 Early life and education

-General José Gregorio Monagas was born in Aragua de Barcelona, Venezuela, in 1795.
+General José Gregorio Monagas Burgos was born in Aragua de Barcelona, Venezuela, in 1795.
 His parents were Francisco José Monagas, a merchant from the Canary Islands, and Perfecta Burgos, a native of Cojedes.
 Monagas started his military career at an early age, in 1813, along with his brother José Tadeo.

 Career

 Military campaigns

-During Venezuela's emancipation war, Monagas participated in several important campaigns against Spanish royalists Juan Domingo de Monteverde and José Tomás Boves.
+During Venezuela's emancipation war, Monagas Burgos participated in several important campaigns against Spanish royalists Juan Domingo de Monteverde and José Tomás Boves.
 Because of his brave participation in the Battle of Carabobo, Venezuelan independence hero Simón Bolívar dubbed him the First Spear of the East.

 1851–1855: Presidency

 In 1851, José Gregorio Monagas succeeded his brother José Tadeo Monagas as President of Venezuela.
 During his presidency, Monagas proclaimed Venezuela to be a nation free of slavery, in an edict signed on 24 March 1854.
 This decision was one of the main causes of the Federal War.

 The combined rule of Jose Tadeo and Jose Gregorio Monagas (1847–1858) is commonly referred to as the Monagas Dynasty, or Monagato.
 It ended with the overthrow of José Tadeo at the hands of Julián Castro and his allies during José Tadeo's second term.